 Security Investors, LLC, also known as Guggenheim Investments, serves as the investment manager of the Fund.
-B. Scott Minerd, Anne B. Walsh, James W. Michal and Jeffrey B. Abrams are primarily responsible for the day-to-day management of the Fund.
-Each holds the title of Portfolio Manager with the Investment Manager.
-They have managed the Fund since August 2012.
+B. Scott Minerd, Anne B. Walsh, Steven H. Brown and Adam Bloch are primarily responsible for the day-to-day management of the Fund.
+They hold the titles of Global Chief Investment Officer, Managing Partner and Portfolio Manager; Assistant Chief Investment Officer, Fixed Income, Senior Managing Director and Portfolio Manager; Managing Director and Portfolio Manager; and Director and Portfolio Manager, respectively, with the Investment Manager.
+B. Scott Minerd and Anne B. Walsh have managed the Fund since 2012.
+Steven H. Brown and Adam Bloch have managed the Fund since 2017.